feathersui/feathersui-starling/documentation/help/markdown/sdk/intellij-idea.md

 ## Conclusion

 Your module is ready.
-If you're unsure how to proceed, take a look at the [Getting Started with Feathers and MXML tutorial](getting-started-mxml.html).
+If you're unsure how to proceed, take a look at the [Getting started with MXML in the Feathers SDK](getting-started-mxml.html) tutorial.

+## Known Issues

+* Unless the **frameworks/libs** folder from the Feathers SDK is added to your module as a dependency, the editor will highlight all Feathers components in MXML files in red, as if they don't exist.
+The compiler will compile these same MXML files without errors.
+This is a bug in IntelliJ IDEA.
+Add the **frameworks/libs** folder as a dependency to your module to avoid this issue.

+* In an MXML file that is based on `<f:Application>`, the editor will highlight the `theme` property in red, as if it doesn't exist.
+However, the compiler will compile this file without error.
+This issue will be fixed in a future version of the Feathers SDK.